caolanxyz/notion-banners/README.md

 # 🙌 Acknowledgement

 Credit where credit is due.
-This started as a forked repo from [Railway's OG image generator](https://og.railway.app/)
+This started as a forked repo from [Nest's OpenGraph image generator](https://github.com/nestdotland/og)

 # License